-Type of Development How the development helps maintain or create distinctive and sustainable communities Housing • the land use planning system cannot anticipate or manage the personal characteristics of new home owners e.g. the ability to speak Welsh, to what degree the Welsh language is passed on through the family, etc. Nevertheless, providing enough houses locally of an appropriate scale and size and for a mix of households is important.
-This it is an important factor in the viability of the Welsh language - it is an important place to pass on the Welsh language from one generation to another; and in the community, it is important in retaining individuals who use the language, and in generating new Welsh speakers (Policy TAI 8, Policy PS 1, Policy TAI 1 - TAI 6).
-Employment developments (including tourism developments that support jobs in the area of the Plan are crucial in fostering the economic and social well-being of our local communities (Policy PS 13); and retail) specific sites are protected and designated in order to support various jobs (Policy CYF 1), and a development could be supported on sites that are not protected or designated on if enablement policies based on certain criteria (Policy CYF 4 and Policy CYF 6) are complied with; developments that require a location in the countryside are likely to be approved if they support industries that are in keeping with the site and local area (Policy PS 13, Policy CYF 6, Policy TWR1 - Policy TWR 5); retail and commercial developments will be supported in places where they maintain and improve the vitality and viability of existing settlements, especially in the centre, and respect the amenity of their neighbours (Policies MAN 1 - MAN 6); living-working units will be supported in principle (Policy PS 13); places of work are one of the important linguistic places where the aim is to encourage and enable the use of the Welsh language in the workplace and when interacting with customers, the public, and other workers in the workplace (Policy PS1, Policy ISA1).
+Type of development How the development helps maintain or create distinctive and sustainable communities (the points have not been listed in any particular order and the table should be read as a whole) Employment developments (including tourism and retail) having a sufficient number of houses locally for a mix of households is more likely to mean a viable use of facilities and services in the settlement or in a nearby settlement, which can be important places for the Welsh language; the land use planning system cannot anticipate or manage the personal characteristics of new home owners e.g. the ability to speak Welsh, to what degree the Welsh language is passed on through the family, etc. Nevertheless, providing enough houses locally of an appropriate scale and size and for a mix of households is important.
+This it is an important factor in the viability of the Welsh language - it is an important place to pass on the Welsh language from one generation to another; and in the community, it is important in retaining individuals who use the language, and in generating new Welsh speakers (Policy TAI 8, Policy PS 1, Policy TAI 1 - TAI 6). developments that support jobs in the area of the Plan are crucial in fostering the economic and social well-being of our local communities (Policy PS 13); specific sites are protected and designated in order to support various jobs (Policy CYF 1), and a development could be supported on sites that are not protected or designated on if enablement policies based on certain criteria (Policy CYF 4 and Policy CYF 6) are complied with; developments that require a location in the countryside are likely to be approved if they support industries that are in keeping with the site and local area (Policy PS 13, Policy CYF 6, Policy TWR 1 - Policy TWR 5); retail and commercial developments will be supported in places where they maintain and improve the vitality and viability of existing settlements, especially in the centre, and respect the amenity of their neighbours (Policies MAN 1 - MAN 6); live-work units will be supported in principle (Policy PS 13); to encourage and enable the use of the Welsh language when interacting with customers, the public, and other workers (Policy PS1, Policy ISA1).
 Community facilities and services new community facilities and services will be supported and existing ones protected unless a proposal for an alternative development complies with policy requirements based on criteria (Policy ISA 2 - Policy ISA 5); they are important linguistic places - schools (places to use and learn the language), and shops, pubs, public transport, halls or other places - to hold community activities (places to promote and use the Welsh language).

-Type of How the development helps maintain or create distinctive and Development sustainable communities Telecommunication • proposals for telecommunication and information infrastructure, and information designed and located to respect the landscape and any special features infrastructure and to avoid substantial radio interference, are acceptable (Policy PS 3). developments that include modern telecommunications and information infrastructure will be supported (Policy PCYFF 3).
+Type of development How the development helps maintain or create distinctive and sustainable communities (the points have not been listed in any particular order and the table should be read as a whole) Telecommunication and information infrastructure proposals for telecommunication and information infrastructure, designed and located to respect the landscape and any special features and to avoid substantial radio interference, are acceptable (Policy PS 3). developments that include modern telecommunications and information infrastructure will be supported (Policy PCYFF 3).
 Renewable energy renewable energy developments provide an alternative low carbon option to traditional carbon emitting sources of energy; they help avoid cases of climate change and possibly provides a new source of income for communities; renewable energy developments that respect the special features of the area of the Plan will be supported (Policy ADN 1 - ADN 3 & Policy PCYFF 5).